 If you're not sure whether your hearing has changed, one of the safest ways to be sure is to see an audiologist.
 With a professional hearing test, you'll be able to learn about the state of your hearing, and find out what steps to take next.

 To learn more, or for any queries about hearing loss, don't hesitate to reach out to your local HEARINGLife clinic.
-You can book your FREE* hearing check by clicking here, or give us a call on 1800 030 502.
+You can book your no cost* hearing check by clicking here, or give us a call on 1800 030 502.

 1HCIA, About hearing loss.
 Accessed May, 2017.